SahibKazimli/public-RAG-assistant/README.md

 building tools.
 I will be building a RAG agent with an LLM to help me (and possibly others) with revising their (probably chaotic) notes.

-The tech stack will consist largely of Python.
+The tech stack consists of purely Python.
 The following libraries will be used:

 - FastAPI